Title IX Policy

 Title IX Grievance Procedures

-To provide for the prompt and equitable resolution of complaints alleging action prohibited by Title IX.
+This grievance process is set forth to provide for the prompt and equitable resolution of complaints alleging action prohibited by Title IX.

-Title IX Committee Selection
+Title IX Appeals Procedures

 All matters associated with the Title IX Committee process and hearings are confidential.
 The College will treat any violation of confidentiality as a serious offense and will maintain zero tolerance for such violations.
 All persons participating must maintain confidentiality and the complainant, witnesses and committee members are afforded complete privacy.
-All records and proceedings are considered confidential and will be maintained separate from personnel and student files, available only on a “need to know” basis and will be stored in the President’s Office.
+All records and proceedings are considered confidential and will be maintained separate from personnel and student files, available only on a “need to know” basis and will be stored in the Title IX Administrator’s office.
 All attempts to influence witnesses or committee members and any harassment of any of the parties involved in the case will not be tolerated.
 Any violation of the accountabilities referenced above will result in disciplinary action up to and including termination of employment in the case of a faculty or staff member, or in the case of a student, expulsion from the college.